The College offers first-class teaching and research across a very wide range of academic disciplines.

 The College Office, located at 55 George Square, provides administrative support to the Vice-Principal, Deans and Associate Deans on academic matters and financial management.

-There are central admission and administrative offices for the College's undergraduate and postgraduate students located in the neighbouring David Hume Tower.
+There are also central admission and administrative offices for the College's undergraduate and postgraduate students.